joostiphone/Optiplex-9020-USFF-Hackintosh/README.md

 # THIS BUILD IS ARCHIVED AND NOT MAINTAINED ANYMORE
 Reason: not interesting for me anymore, because this chip is too old, hence I'm not updating this hackintosh anymore.
-I recommend to OCAuxiliaryTools to update OC and OpenCoreLegacyPatcher to get stuff working.
+I recommend using OCAuxiliaryTools to update OC and OpenCoreLegacyPatcher to get stuff working.

 # Optiplex-9020-USFF-Hackintosh